Tennessee Agriculture

 Tennessee’s climate is conducive for the production of high-quality, low-protein, soft red winter wheat.

-Farmers harvested 285,000 acres which resulted in the production of more than 18.5 million bushels.
+Farmers harvested 330,000 acres which resulted in the production of more than 23.4 million bushels of winter wheat.